pelican-plugins/graphviz/README.md

 - `GRAPHVIZ_BLOCK_START`: Starting tag for the Graphviz block in Markdown (defaults to `'..graphviz'`).

-- `GRAPHVIZ_COMPRESS`: Compresses the SVG XML to an image, without compression more SVG features are available (defaults to `True`).
+- `GRAPHVIZ_COMPRESS`: Compress the resulting SVG XML to an image (defaults to `True`).
+Without compression, more SVG features are available, for instance including clickable URLs inside the Graphviz diagram.

 Output Image Format